-BOD, Nitrate as N, and Total Phosphorus as P are pollution indicators only.
++BOD, Nitrate as N, and Total Phosphorus as P are pollution indicators only.
 There are no water quality standards for these parameters (see R317-2-14 and footnote 5).
+First number in column is for when early life stages are present, second number is for when all other life stages are present.